 Additive manufacturing (3D Printing)

-NTS specialises in the design, development and production of precision systems, modules and components for semiconductors, analytical & life sciences, digital printing and industrial markets.
+NTS specialises in the design, development and production of precision systems, modules and components for semiconductors, analytical and health markets.
 In these markets, customers and end users demand continuous product improvements.
 NTS has been actively focusing its efforts on Additive Manufacturing (AM, also known as 3D printing) since 2013, with the aim of meeting these improvement requirements and creating new designs that actually increase the functionality of a machine.
 Through our collaborations in different metal printing consortia and because we own or have shared ownership of various metal and polymer printers, we have been able to successfully acquire specific AM knowledge.
 In these projects, we also researched a number of different potential applications of AM and developed competences, design guidelines and work processes.
 All these ambitions have now come together and NTS is now able to answer specialised customer questions and can develop and manufacture cutting-edge products.
 At the same time, we are continually developing our own competences, seeing as the AM technology itself is still in full development.

 Additive manufacturing vs Subtractive Manufacturing